whitneyburton/portfolios/students/1505/mitch-ashby/20151002-mitch-ashby-m3.markdown

 During week 2 I spent a lot of time pairing with people on Traffic Spy.
 During week 2 I helped to organize a camping trip for the weekend.

+## Notes

+* Goal was to find unique ways to do things.
+* Time management was something that was taken away from the Pivot particularly in regards to being in a group.
+* Good take away.
+Not all APIs are created equal.
+* Still shaky on testing JavaScript.
+Would like to learn this.
+* Personal project got the worst scores of the module, but felt like he got to most out of it.
+* Helped out on trafficSpy for mod 2.
+* Continue helping others and being a part of the community.
+* Continue being a group leader.
+Your reaching out to the outter community is excellent.
+Try to bring that back into the inner community too.
+* Keep building on the 'spikes' of your knowledge.